ggerganov/llama.cpp/README.md

 This guide will assume that you've downloaded the files to an arbitrary folder, `/some/path/to/LLaMA` using some responsible means described above.

 Because the weight files are so large, you may find it convenient to use softlinks to make them appear within the `models/` folder instead of having to copy them around on your HDD.
 Otherwise, if you prefer, you can just download the files directly in the `models/` folder and skip the below softlink command:

+**Note:** Be concious of how you're mounting the data, as that this can have significat performance impacts.
+WSL2 users should note that the p9 file sharing system will significantly slow things down when using symlinks to the host windows machine.

 ```bash
 # On linux, run this from the root of this repo